GEA960/Lazatech-Educate/README.md

 2. open your terminal
 3. cd to the project
 4. run 'npm install' command in order to create node_modules
-5. run "npm install --save firebase @angular/fire"
+5. run "npm install firebase"
-6. run "ng add @angular/fire"
+6. run "npm install @angular/fire"
 7. then run ionic serve to see if it is working on your browser